schopra6/TopicModelling_wikidata/README.md

 # Project: Clustering and Classifying Articles based on Text and knowledge-base information

 ## About this project
-In this project, we need to collect information about articles belonging to different categories (such as airports, artists, politicians, sportspeople, etc.) Based on this information, we will try to automatically cluster and classify these articles into the correct categories.
+In this project, we need to collect information about articles belonging to different categories (such as airports, artists, politicians, sportspeople, etc).
+Based on this information, we will try to automatically cluster and classify these articles into the correct categories.
 The source of information we are using are:
 * Wikipedia Online Encyclopedia
 * Wikidata knowledge base